 One of the most important barriers to accessing gender-sensitive extension services for women is their lack of credit and financial resource.
 Without the money to pay for agricultural inputs like fertilizers, improved seeds, or tractor rental, women farmers felt discouraged to take part in extension activities.

 In addition, by focusing only on the crops that women traditionally produce, extension services are actually reinforcing traditional gender roles.
 While women farmers do find this information relevant and useful, it inhibits them from diversifying into cash crops and therefore earning more for their produce.

-By undertaking this work, PlantwisePlus can look at the extension advisory system more holistically and offer recommendations to inform the design and delivery of the work in a way that benefits both women and men.
+By undertaking this work, PlantwisePlus can look at the extension advisory system more holistically.
+The programme can offer recommendations to inform the design and delivery of the work.
+In a way that benefits both women and men.

 Plus ensure that men and village leaders understand how all of this can benefit the entire household and community, not just women themselves.

 Read the full project report: Gender and Rural Advisory Services Assessment in Ghana by Bethel Terefe, Birgitta Oppong-Mensah, Paul Siemah, Lovelace Kpodoviah, Paulina Addy, and Tamsin Davis.

 All images courtesy of Bethel Terefe (CABI)